co851002/ohf-templat/README.md

 ###Installation
 ```
 Requires node
-clone or download repo and cd into co-feature-feed-test
+clone or download repo and cd into ohf-template

 1. Run